babelcodes/containerization/kubernetes/README.md

 ## Manage the cluster
 - Send request to the API server
-- Use the `kubectl` binary or web interface
+- Use the `kubectl` (use to talk with a cluster) binary or web interface
 - Master nodes exposes API to manage the cluster (call by `kubectl`)
 - Configuration set in one of the `.kube/config`